catamphetamine/react-pages/README.md

   // wraps React page component into arbitrary markup (explained below) markup_wrapper,

+  // (optional)
+  // returns an array of React elements
-  // will be inserted into server rendered webpage <head/>
+  // which will be inserted into server rendered webpage's <head/>
   // (use `key`s to prevent React warning)
-  // (optional)
   // head: () => [...]

-  // extra <body/> content
   // (optional)
+  // returns either a React element or an array of React elements
+  // which will be inserted into server rendered webpage's <body/>
   // body: () => ...

+  // (optional)
-  // (is used only in development mode - removes client-side rendering flicker)
+  // (is used only in development mode - removes Ctrl + R (F5) flicker)
-  // This CSS text will be inserted into server rendered webpage <head/> <style/> tag.
+  // This CSS text will be inserted into server rendered webpage's <head/> <style/> tag.
   // If you're using Webpack then the CSS text is the result of a require() call.
   style: () => require('../assets/style.scss').toString()
 })